The Africa Asia Dairy Genetic Gains project launches mobile app to track dairy animal performance

 The AADGG Dairy Data App is designed with user convenience in mind.
 It allows users to take photos and embed them in data records, add GPS location, and view and import specific farm data.
 Designed to work even in areas with low connectivity, the app ensures that farmers can easily access its benefits, making it a valuable tool for dairy management in rural settings.

-Using the new Dairy Data App, extension personnel have quick access to valuable insights on the farms they have registered, enabling them provide appropriate feedback to support farm management decisions.
-With interactive features and timely feedback, the Dairy Data App is set to boost data use and information availability on productivity for smallholder dairy enterprises.
+Using the new dairy data app, extension personnel have quick access to valuable insights on the farms they have registered, enabling them provide appropriate feedback to support farm management decisions.
+With interactive features and timely feedback, the app is set to boost data use and information availability on productivity for smallholder dairy enterprises.

-The Dairy Data App is a product of collaboration between the International Livestock Research Institute’s AADGG project, the CGIAR Initiative on Digital Innovation (DI), Unmiti (a private software developing company), the CGIAR Initiative on Sustainable Animal Productivity for Livelihoods, Nutrition, and Gender Inclusion (SAPLING), and the Centre for Tropical Livestock Genetics and Health (CTLGH).
+The app is a product of collaboration between the International Livestock Research Institute’s AADGG project, the CGIAR Initiative on Digital Innovation, Unmiti (a private software developing company), the CGIAR Initiative on Sustainable Animal Productivity and the Centre for Tropical Livestock Genetics and Health (CTLGH).

 You may also like